Beats (brand): HTC sale and Beats Music

-In July 2012, HTC sold back half of its stake in Beats for $150 million, remaining the largest shareholder with 25.1 percent.
+In July 2012, HTC sold back half of its stake in Beats for $150 million, remaining the largest shareholder with 25.1%.
 The sale was intended to provide "flexibility for global expansion while maintaining HTC's major stake and commercial exclusivity in mobile".
 In August 2013, reports surfaced that Beats' founders planned to buy back HTC's remaining minority stake in the company, and pursue a new, unspecified partner for a future investment.

-On September 27, 2013, HTC confirmed that it would sell its remaining stake in Beats back to the company for $265 million.
-Concurrently, Beats announced that the Carlyle Group would make a $500 million minority investment in the company.
-The overall deal valued Beats Electronics at $1 billion and helped HTC turn a net profit of $10.3 million for the fourth quarter of 2013, following HTC's first quarterly loss in company history.
+In September 2013, HTC confirmed it would sell its remaining stake in Beats back to the company for $265 million.
+Concurrently, Beats announced the Carlyle Group would make a $500 million minority investment in the company.
+The overall deal valued Beats Electronics at $1 billion and helped HTC turn a net profit of $10.3 million for Q4 of 2013, following HTC's first quarterly loss in company history.

 The appointment of a new chief operating officer (COO), a role previously filled by Wood, was announced in early November 2013.
 Matthew Costello, formerly of IKEA and HTC, was formally appointed to the role in May 2014.

-On January 21, 2014, the company launched Beats Music, a subscription-based online music streaming service.
-Prior to the launch of the service, Beats stated that it intends to provide a different type of streaming experience to what was available on the market at the time.
+In January 2014, the company launched Beats Music, a subscription-based online music streaming service.
+Prior to the launch of the service, Beats stated that it intended to provide a different type of streaming experience to what was available on the market at the time.
 Additionally, the service would only be available to consumers in the U.S. at inception.